Lightning Protection Systems

 Use the following format to cite this article:

 Silo fire prevention and management.
-(2015) Farm and Ranch eXtension in Safety and Health (FReSH) Community of Practice.
-Retrieved from http://articles.extension.org/pages/70637/silo-fire-prevention-and-manag….
+(2015) Ag Safety and Health Community of Practice.
+Retrieved from https://ag-safety.extension.org/silo-fire-prevention-and-management/.

 Because the ingredients needed for a fire to occur are present in silos, agricultural producers who have silos should take steps to minimize the likelihood of silo fires and be prepared to manage silo fires should they occur.
 Fire prevention steps are similar regardless of what type of silo you have.
 The approach to managing a fire, however, is based on the type of silo in which the fire is burning.